Global Challenges

 Regenerating Communities Through Agriculture

-Soil for Life Association (Yaşam için Toprak Derneği) promotes regenerative agriculture to restore ecosystems and support farmers.
-With our support, they have helped mountain villages in Islahiye, Gaziantep, recover from the February 2023 earthquakes.
-Their initiatives include installing irrigation systems, introducing cover cropping, and improving soil health.
-Women have gained from fruit-drying units, while children explore a medicinal plant garden supported by rainwater harvesting.
-Watch our video interview to learn more.
+With our support, Soil for Life Association (Yaşam için Toprak Derneği) has helped mountain villages in Islahiye, Gaziantep, recover from the February 2023 earthquakes.
+Their work includes irrigation systems, cover cropping, and soil improvement.
+Women benefit from fruit-drying units, while children engage with a rain-fed medicinal plant garden.

 Our Approach

-Civil society organisations (CSOs) are key in environmental protection by raising awareness, protecting endangered habitats, pushing for policy reforms, and empowering local communities to adopt sustainable practices.
+Civil society organisations (CSOs) play a vital role in protecting the environment by raising awareness, conserving natural habitats, advocating for policy change, and helping local communities adopt sustainable practices.

-To amplify our impact, we collaborate with prestigious partners such as the European Bank for Reconstruction and Development (EBRD), the Conservation Collective, and the Turkish Philanthropy Funds.
-These partnerships enable us to pool resources, share expertise, and support a broader range of environmental initiatives.
+We collaborate with prestigious partners such as the European Bank for Reconstruction and Development (EBRD), the Conservation Collective, and the Turkish Philanthropy Funds to combine resources, share expertise, and support a wider range of environmental initiatives.

 Making a Difference

-In 2021, we launched our Environmental Sustainability Fund to support projects promoting sustainability, biodiversity conservation, renewable energy, waste management, and climate change mitigation.
-So far, the fund has provided 32 grants.
+In 2021, we launched our dedicated Environmental Sustainability Fund to support projects promoting sustainability, biodiversity conservation, renewable energy, waste management, and climate change mitigation.
+So far, the fund has provided 38 grants.

 Our grants have helped protect and restore natural habitats, promoted the adoption of renewable energy sources, encouraged waste reduction, recycling, and upcycling practices, supported initiatives mitigating the impacts of climate change, raised awareness and enhanced community resilience.